sidecartridge/sidecart-site-dev-docs/architecture_and_design.md

 ### Reset Button

-Surprisingly, the Raspberry Pi Pico W does not have a reset button, so one has been added to the SidecarT board.
-Fixed!
+Remarkably, the Raspberry Pi Pico W lacks a reset button, an omission rectified on the SidecarT board.

 ### UART Output for Debugging

-GP0 and GP1 are connected to the RP2040's UART output, useful for debugging purposes and outputting to the Raspberry Pi Pico W's serial console debug traces.
+For debugging purposes and directing output to the Raspberry Pi Pico W's serial console debug traces, GP0 and GP1 are connected to the RP2040's UART output.

 ### Raspberry Pi Pico Connections

-More details are available in the [Hardware Interface](/hardware_interface) section.
+Additional details are available in the [Hardware Interface](/hardware_interface) section.

 ### Second Power Supply Connection

-The SidecarT board can be powered from two different sources: the Atari ST cartridge port and the Raspberry Pi Pico W USB port, which provides 5V and the Raspberry Pi Pico W USB port provides either 5V or 3.3V, depending on the USB port used.
-The diode DMG2305UX-7 ensures that power is drawn from the Atari ST cartridge port when connected, and from the Raspberry Pi Pico W USB port when it is connected, without both power sources being connected simultaneously.
+The SidecarT board permits power sourcing from two distinct points: the Atari ST cartridge port and the Raspberry Pi Pico W USB port, offering voltage levels of 5V and optionally 3.3V (dependent on the USB port used).
+The diode DMG2305UX-7 ensures that power is sourced from the Atari ST cartridge port when available and defaults to the Raspberry Pi Pico W USB port otherwise, preventing simultaneous connection of both power sources.

 ### SELECT Button

-The SidecarT board's SELECT button is connected to the GP5 GPIO of the RP2040.
-This button is utilized to select the SidecarT board's operation mode.
-A pull-down resistor is connected to this GPIO to keep the switch off when the SidecarT board is powered on.
-Additionally, a 1N4148W-7-F diode is connected to this GPIO to protect the RP2040 for safety reasons, even though it is not strictly necessary.
+Connected to the GP5 GPIO of the RP2040, the SidecarT board's SELECT button facilitates the selection of operational modes.
+To ensure the switch remains off upon powering on the SidecarT board, a pull-down resistor is linked to this GPIO.
+Additionally, a 1N4148W-7-F diode, while not imperative, is connected to this GPIO to safeguard the RP2040.

 ### Micro SD Card Holder

-The micro SD card holder, a TF-115 model, is connected to the RP2040's SPI0 interface.
-The SPI0 interface connects to the GP4 to GP6 GPIOs of the RP2040.
-The micro SD card holder connects to the RP2040 with the following connections:
+The TF-115 model micro SD card holder is interfaced with the RP2040's SPI0, with connections as follows:
 - CLK: GP4
 - MOSI: GP5
 - MISO: GP6

-There is no CS connection because the RP2040 has run out of GPIOs.
-The CS signal should connect to CD/DAT3, but it's connected to GND since there are no more slave devices on the SPI0 bus.
+Absence of a CS connection is due to the RP2040's GPIO limitation.
+While the CS signal would typically connect to CD/DAT3, it is connected to GND as no additional slave devices are present on the SPI0 bus.

-Pull-ups and capacitors are connected as specified in the [Hardware design with RP2040](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf) datasheet.
+Pull-ups and capacitors are connected as detailed in the [Hardware design with RP2040](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf) datasheet.

 ### Atari ST Cartridge Connections

-More details can be found in the [Hardware Interface](/hardware_interface) section.
+Refer to the [Hardware Interface](/hardware_interface) section for further details.